utkarsh-vashistha/GROCERY-STORE-CLONE/README.md

 ## CRUD

-### -Create: This operation involves adding new data to a database.
+### 1.Create: This operation involves adding new data to a database.
 It's the
 process of inserting a new record or entry into a database table.
 For example, adding a new user to a user database, creating a new product in an e-commerce system, or adding a new post to a blog.

-### -Read: Reading refers to retrieving existing data from a database.
+### 2.Read: Reading refers to retrieving existing data from a database.
 This
 operation involves querying the database to fetch specific records or information.
 It's used to display, retrieve, or process data.
 For example, fetching a user's profile information, displaying a list of products, or showing comments on a blog post.

-### -Update: This operation involves modifying existing data in the database.
+### 3.Update: This operation involves modifying existing data in the database.
 It's used when you need to change the values of one or more fields in a record.
 For example, updating a user's email address, changing the price of a product, or editing the content of a blog post.

-### -Delete: Deleting refers to removing data from the database.
+### 4.Delete: Deleting refers to removing data from the database.
 This
 operation is used to permanently remove a record from the database table.
 For example, removing a user account, deleting a product that's no longer available, or deleting comments from a post.